JoshuaMarkle/domjudge-aws-instructions/README.md

 sudo apt-get install mysql-server
 ```

+It should be working now.

-Now to actually setup the database
+Now to actually setup the DOMJudge database:

 ```
 cd ~/domjudge/domserver/bin